JuliaHomotopyContinuation/juliahomotopycontinuation.github.io/content/examples/cyclooctane.md

 [Cyclooctane](https://en.wikipedia.org/wiki/Cyclooctane) (CH₂)₈ is a molecule that consists of eight carbon atoms aligned in a ring, and eight hydrogen atoms, each of which is attached to one of the carbon atoms.
 The distance $c>0$ between neighboring carbon atoms is fixed.

-In this example, we want to study the confirmation space of cyclooctane with Homotopy Continuation.
+In this example, we want to study the conformation space of cyclooctane with Homotopy Continuation.
 The equations for the positions $z_i\in\mathbb{R}^3$ of the carbon atoms satisfy the algebraic equations

 $$\Vert z_1-z_2\Vert^2 = \cdots =  \Vert z_7-z_8\Vert^2=\Vert z_8-z_1\Vert^2 = c^2.$$